 Eh hem… Yeah.
 And our country is the most peaceful place on earth where bunnies and unicorns run around handing out lollipops and kisses all while singing kumbaya under a rainbow.
 No bad guys here!

 This excuse is a joke now more than ever.

-Uhm, we have some excellent options for living and working abroad as Americans.
+Uhm, we have some excellent options for living and working abroad—It’s called getting a Working Holiday Visa for Americans.
 You know what the real problem is?
 They aren’t advertised!
 Nobody knows about them!
-They aren’t spoken about!
+They aren’t spoken about.
 They are thought of as a waste of time because you should be getting that “real life” 9-5 job that you’ve been told you should get.

 …And here we are wasting them NOT EVEN KNOWING THEY EXIST!

 I don’t blame anyone for not knowing about these opportunities.
 However, I need YOU to help me with my mission of making these opportunities more widely known.